SoujanyaMirajkar/Alzheimer-s-Disease/README.md

 in prevalence estimations.
 Furthermore, delving into age-specific, gender-specific, and ethnicity-specific analyses provides deeper insights into prevalence variations within specific demographic categories.

+## KNOWING THE DATASET
+The dataset is provided in CSV format and includes a variety of columns capturing essential information related to Alzheimer’s surveys and statistics.
+It provides a comprehensive view of Alzheimer’s Disease and Healthy Aging, allowing for analyses related to prevalence, demographics, confidence intervals, and geographic variations.
+Researchers could explore trends, correlations, and patterns to gain insights into the impact of Alzheimer’s on different populations.It consists of 250937 instances and 16 columns.The memory usage is 30.6+ MB with data types float64, int64, object.